Workflow-Informatics/CDD-Python-SDK/README.md

 ```python
 deleteReadoutRows(id)
 ```
-### Deletes a single readout row associated with protocol data in CDD Vault using its unique ID.
+### Delete a single readout row associated with protocol data in CDD Vault using its unique ID.

  * __id `str` or `int`__ unique id for an existing readout row object in CDD Vault.